harvestinghappiness/harvestinghappiness.github.io/_posts/2018-06-28-Volcande-de-Fuego-Eruption.md

 have more information.
 Those who are interested in donating toward these efforts can follow the links provided.

-{% include figure.html src="blog-06-28-18/pic4.png" size="half" side="left" alt="Lava and ash cover everything and you can easily see the destruction the eruption caused." %}
+{% include figure.html src="blog-06-28-18/pic4.png" size="half" side="left" caption="Lava and ash cover everything and you can easily see the destruction the eruption caused." %}

-{% include figure.html src="blog-06-28-18/pic5.png" size="half" side="left" alt="Stream filling in the path the lava traveled durign the eruption making it hard to access villages." %}
+{% include figure.html src="blog-06-28-18/pic5.png" size="half" side="left" caption="Stream filling in the path the lava traveled durign the eruption making it hard to access villages." %}

-{% include figure.html src="blog-06-28-18/pic6.png" size="half" side="left" alt="Ash that has been cleared from the main road by backhoes.
+{% include figure.html src="blog-06-28-18/pic6.png" size="half" side="left" caption="Ash that has been cleared from the main road by backhoes.
 It stands 3 stories high." %}

-{% include figure.html src="blog-06-28-18/pic7.png" size="half" side="left" alt="An alleyway filled with ash and debris one store high." %}
+{% include figure.html src="blog-06-28-18/pic7.png" size="half" side="left" caption="An alleyway filled with ash and debris one store high." %}

-{% include figure.html src="blog-06-28-18/pic8.png" size="half" side="left" alt="Walking into town on a part of the road that is in the final stages of being cleared." %}
+{% include figure.html src="blog-06-28-18/pic8.png" size="half" side="left" caption="Walking into town on a part of the road that is in the final stages of being cleared." %}

-{% include figure.html src="blog-06-28-18/pic9.png" size="half" side="left" alt="A demolished vehicle that was lifted by the lava and ash flow and deposited on top of a pile of rubble and ash amidst remnants of homes." %}
+{% include figure.html src="blog-06-28-18/pic9.png" size="half" side="left" caption="A demolished vehicle that was lifted by the lava and ash flow and deposited on top of a pile of rubble and ash amidst remnants of homes." %}

-{% include figure.html src="blog-06-28-18/pic10.png" size="half" side="left" alt="Ash and boulders reaching 2/3 of a the way up a house." %}
+{% include figure.html src="blog-06-28-18/pic10.png" size="half" side="left" caption="Ash and boulders reaching 2/3 of a the way up a house." %}

-{% include figure.html src="blog-06-28-18/pic11.png" size="half" side="left" alt="Remnants of homes and debris." %}
+{% include figure.html src="blog-06-28-18/pic11.png" size="half" side="left" caption="Remnants of homes and debris." %}

-{% include figure.html src="blog-06-28-18/pic12.png" size="half" side="left" alt="Ash filling homes." %}
+{% include figure.html src="blog-06-28-18/pic12.png" size="half" side="left" caption="Ash filling homes." %}

-{% include figure.html src="blog-06-28-18/pic13.png" size="half" side="left" alt="Inside a ruined church where a small plant has sprouted in the ash and rubble." %}
+{% include figure.html src="blog-06-28-18/pic13.png" size="half" side="left" caption="Inside a ruined church where a small plant has sprouted in the ash and rubble." %}